Download the print version

 3.27 Collection of CDR data is limited by the data minimisation principle, which requires that an accredited person:

-- must not collect more data than is reasonably needed in order to provide the requested goods or services, and
+- must not collect more data than is reasonably needed in order to provide the requested goods or services or for a time period longer than what is reasonably needed, and

-- may only use the collected data consistently with the consent provided, and only as reasonably needed in order to provide the requested goods or services.
+- may only use the collected data consistently with the consent provided, and only as reasonably needed in order to provide the requested goods or services or to fulfill any other purpose as consented to by the consumer.

-3.28 The data minimisation principle is relevant both when an accredited person seeks consent from the consumer to collect their CDR data, and then when the accredited person gives a data holder a consumer data request.
+3.28 The data minimisation principle is relevant both when an accredited person seeks consent from the consumer to collect their CDR data, and then when the accredited person gives a CDR participant a consumer data request.

 3.29 The data minimisation principle is discussed further in Chapter B (Key concepts).